Learn about working with DHIS2 at University of Oslo in a global team.

-Do you want to contribute your expertise to a global public good and make an impact on health programs in countries around the world?
+Do you want to contribute your expertise to an open-source technology project making an impact on health programs in low- and middle-income countries around the world?
 Join the DHIS2 team!

 Jump to a section on this page

 Who we are: More than 25 years of strengthening health information systems through free and open-source software

 DHIS2 is a free and open-source software platform for data collection, analysis and use.
 Ministries of Health in low- and middle-income and organizations such as the International Red Cross and Doctors Without Borders use DHIS2 to support the control and treatment of diseases like COVID-19, HIV/AIDS, Malaria and Tuberculosis, and more.
 Beyond health, DHIS2 is also used in other sectors such as education, sanitation, and agriculture.
 The DHIS2 project is led by the HISP Centre at the University of Oslo (UiO), working in collaboration with global partners like the WHO, Unicef, CDC, the World Bank, and DHIS2 experts in the HISP network.

 Since its beginnings in post-Apartheid South Africa in 1994, DHIS2 has become a global standard software platform within international development, and has a huge impact on the way countries manage health programs.
 Countries take ownership of their DHIS2 systems, using them to facilitate data-driven decision making that can improve delivery of health services and access to care.
 The work you do with us can help improve the lives of millions of people all over the world.

 The DHIS2 project has achieved a lot over the last three decades, but we’re still expanding – into new countries and new domains – and still innovating to meet emerging needs and respond to global crises.
 Many exciting challenges lie ahead.
 At DHIS2, you can put your skills and experience to use supporting the global good, and be part of a team of motivated, solutions-oriented people who are dedicated to making a difference.